 Guide to the Uxmal Ruins in Mexico!

-If you love history, architecture, & the Mayan culture ~ the Uxmal Ruins in Mexico are a must on your Yucatan travel itinerary.
-South of the wonderful city of Merida, Uxmal is definitely off-the-beaten path a bit ~ & gives you the awe of Chichen Itza with less of the crowds.
-Because Chichen Itza is considered a World Wonder, it’s a #1 priority on many people’s Yucatan itineraries.
+If you love history, architecture, & Mayan culture ~ then the Uxmal Ruins in Mexico are a must on your Yucatan travel itinerary.
+South of the wonderful city of Merida, Uxmal is definitely off-the-beaten path a bit ~ & gives you the awe of Chichen Itza with fewer crowds.
+Because Chichen Itza is considered a World Wonder, it’s a #1 priority on most Yucatan itineraries.
 Which is fine.
-We went & thoroughly enjoyed it.
+I went with my friends & we thoroughly enjoyed it.
 But I enjoyed Uxmal more…

 Map of Uxmal Ruins & Hotels

-On the map below, you’ll find the location not only of the Uxmal Ruins, but of the three closest hotels, as well as the darling Choco-Story Museum (pictured below).
-There are very few things to do in Uxmal other than relax & visit the ruins, so if you like chocolate ~ visiting the Choco-Story Museum is a MUST!
+On the map below, you’ll find the location of the Uxmal Ruins & the three closest hotels, as well as the Choco-Story Museum (pictured below).
+There are few things to do in Uxmal besides relax & visit the ruins, so if you like chocolate ~ you must visit the Choco-Story Museum!

 Uxmal Resort Maya